-This chapter establishes the overall vision for the East Colorado Specific Plan area, and specific visions for each of the Specific Plan's subareas.
-The vision is followed by goals and policies organized by subarea and topic.
+This chapter establishes the overall vision for the ECSP area, and specific visions for the subareas.
+The vision is followed by goals and policies by subarea and topic.

 CH.
-4 - LAND USE
+4 - ZONING & LAND USE

-This chapter introduces the Specific Plan's updated zoning districts, and establishes the types of land uses allowed for potential new development within each zoning district.
+This chapter introduces the zoning districts for the ECSP and establishes the types of land uses allowed for potential new development within each zoning district.

 CH.
-5 - PUBLIC REALM
+5 - PUBLIC REALM STANDARDS